pattonsgirl/Spring2021-CEG2410/Quizzes/Quiz2.md

 - The file `bubbles.txt` does not exists in the directory.
 - Create `bubbles.txt`
 - Move to the correct folder
-- Specify path to bubbles.txt withing the command
+- Specify path to bubbles.txt within the command

 4. ____ runs when we first log in to a Linux system for the day and by default prints a message that contains details on the system, details about updates, and links to helpful articles and noteworthy news